Editorial Policies

 Transparency and Openness Promotion (TOP) Guidelines

-Big.D adheres to the Transparency and Openness Promotion (TOP) Guidelines to enhance research quality and transparency.
+Big.D adheres to the Transparency and Openness Promotion (TOP) Guidelines to raise the quality of research published in Science and to increase transparency regarding the evidence on which conclusions are based.

-Research Design and Analysis Transparency: Authors must report key elements of research design and analysis in accordance with field-specific standards and disclose any deviations.
+Research Design and Analysis Transparency.
+Authors must report key elements of research design and analysis in accordance with field-specific standards and disclose any deviations.
+Please indicate which guidelines were followed when applicable.

+Big.D commits to supporting open scientific communication, enabling our authors to achieve best practices in sharing and archiving research data.
 Big.D encourages authors to share research data supporting the main findings.
+Data-sharing policies involve the minimum data set that supports the central findings of published research.
 Data should not be shared where ethical, legal, or privacy constraints apply; any restrictions must be clearly stated in a Data Availability Statement.
 Authors must ensure that shared data comply with participant consent and data protection requirements.
+The Data Availability Statement provides details on which the data supporting the reported results can be found, including links to publicly available datasets analyzed or generated during the study period.

 Acknowledgements